3.8 Provisions and contingent liabilities

 (i) The Company is of the opinion that the above demands are not tenable and expects to succeed in its appeals/defense.

 (iii) The Joint Commissioner, Central Tax, Pune-II Commissionerate, through an order dated 21 January 2025, has confirmed the demand of GST of C 341.29 crore and penalty of C 341.29 crore from the Company in relation to interest collected upfront by the Company from its customers during the period starting from 1 July 2017 till 31 March 2024, alleging that the of interest collected upfront is in the nature of fees/charges.
-The Joint Commissioner has also demanded payment of interest on the demand of GST confirmed until the date the Company pays the GST liability demanded, which as at 31 March 2025 amounted to C 192.21 crore.
-In accordance with legal advice, the Company is in the process of filing an appeal before the office of the Commissioner (Appeals), Pune disputing demand.
+The Joint Commissioner has also demanded payment of interest on the demand of GST confirmed until the date the Company pays the GST liability demanded, which as at 31 March 2026 amounted to C 253.64 crore.
+In accordance with legal advice, the Company has filed an appeal on 23 April 2025 before the office of the Commissioner (Appeals), Pune disputing the demand.
 The Company, in line with the opinion obtained from a senior legal counsel, is of view that the said demands are not tenable.

 (v) It is not practicable for the Company to estimate the timings of the cash flows, if any, in respect of the above pending resolution of the respective proceedings.

-• Related parties as defined under clause 9 of the Ind AS 24 'Related Party Disclosures' have been identified based on representations made by key management personnel and information available with the Company.
+* Related parties as defined under clause 9 of the Indian Accounting Standard - 24 'Related Party Disclosures' have been identified based on representations made by key management personnel and information available with the Company.
 All above transactions are in the ordinary course of business and on arms' length basis.
 All outstanding balances are to be settled in cash (except deemed equity and preferential warrants) and are unsecured (except secured non-convertible debentures issued to related parties which are disclosed appropriately).

-• Provisions for gratuity, compensated absences and other long-term service benefits are made for the Company as a whole and the amounts pertaining to the key management personnel are not specifically identified and hence are not included above.
+* Provisions for gratuity, compensated absences and other short-term service benefits are made for the Company as a whole and the amounts pertaining to the key management personnel are not specifically identified and hence are not included above.

-• The above disclosures have been made for related parties identified as such only to be in conformity with the Ind AS 24 'Related Party Disclosures'.
+* The above disclosures have been made for related parties identified as such only to be in conformity with the Indian Accounting Standard (IND AS) 24.

 46 Capital